 - H.R.
 12283 (94th): A bill to terminate the authorization of the Tocks Island Reservoir project, …

 - H.R.
 12030 (94th): A bill to amend title 18 of the United States Code to …

-From Jan 1971 to Oct 1976, du Pont missed 271 of 2,966 roll call votes, which is 9.1%.
-This is worse than the median of 7.8% among the lifetime records of representatives serving in Oct 1976.
+From Jan 1971 to Oct 1976, du Pont missed 288 of 3,000 roll call votes, which is 9.6%.
+This is on par with the median of 8.7% among the lifetime records of representatives serving in Oct 1976.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: